TYPE DESIGN INFORMATION PAGE last updated on Tue Dec 10 19:47:11 EST 2019

 Aaron Bell digitized the free logo font Air America in 2018.
 He writes: This font was produced for William G. Sherman who recreated this alphabet from samples of the logo and other sources from the airline company Air America.

-In 2018, he published the free sans typeface Bahnschrift for Microsoft at Open Type Library.
-This font is flawed (look at the capital A), so I wonder if that post was done by an impostor.
+In 2018, he published the free DIN-based sans typeface Bahnschrift for Microsoft at Open Type Library.
+The font posted at Open Font Library is flawed (look at the capital A), so I wonder if that post was done by an impostor.

 For Microsoft's Windows 10, he designed the open source monospaced font Cascadia Code.
 The plan is to add support for Greek, Cyrillic, Vietnamese, Arabic and Hebrew during 2020.